pinobatch/numism/docs/gb_emu_testing.md

 ld a, [de]
 ld b, a
 ```
 Gives B=FC on a Game Boy or B=44 in JSGB.

-I'm not sure if I want to
+This is likely to break games using stack copy.
+Because *Pokémon*
-support a coin for this.
+uses stack copy, I doubt I'll make a coin for this.

 Other tests
 -----------